TwilioDevEd/automated-survey-spring/README.md

 ## Requirements

-In order to run this application, you need to install gradle and Oracle's JDK (Tested with JDK7)
+In order to run this application, you need to install Oracle's JDK (Tested with JDK7)

 ## Database setup